 Pilots work best with defined start and end dates, usually 30 to 90 days.
 Too short, and you will not gather enough data; too long, and momentum fades.
 A structured timeline keeps the project focused and measurable.

-If the pilot meets your criteria, a rollout plan ensures a smooth scaling process.
+If the pilot meets your criteria, a rollout plan facilitates a smooth scaling process.
 This includes phased expansion, staff training, and contingency steps for troubleshooting.
 With a playbook in place, you avoid chaos when moving from test to full deployment.

 Ultimately, a pilot tests and builds confidence that the system can deliver lasting value before it is scaled across your business.